 Highlights: Devoted, Dignified, Friendly

 The Alaskan Malamute is the largest among all Alaskan dog breeds.
 Weighing up to 80 pounds and standing nearly 26 inches tall, the Malamute is truly a force to be reckoned with.
-It’s why they’re one of the top dogs to pulling heavy sleds.
+It’s why they’re one of the top dogs for pulling heavy sleds.

 The Malamute was developed for various roles and jobs in Alaska.
 While they’re primarily used to pull heavy loads today, they were used for hunting seals and polar bears in the past.
 For these jobs, the Malamute needed to be quick, strong and with high stamina.